Rsantct/pe.audio.sys.OLD/pre.di.c/doc/000_CHANGES.md

    * A basic view by default, a new gear button will display advanced controls.

-   * When [istreams] input, a link button allows the user to enter o paste a stream url to be played.
+   * When [istreams] input, a link button allows the user to enter or paste a stream url to be played.

    * If available metadata, the page will show the audio bitrate ant the time track info.